-Alarm messages Default priority Cause and solution XX High Med XX value has risen above the high alarm limit or fallen below the lo XX Low Med alarm limit.
-Check the patient's condition and check if the patient category and alarm limit settings are correct.
+Alarm messages Default priority Cause and solution XX High Med XX value has risen above the high alarm limit or fallen below the low XX Low Med category and alarm limit settings are correct.

 Note: XX represents a measurement or parameter label, such as HR, NIBP, PVCs, RR, SpO2, PR, and so on.